All course offerings at the Yadkin Valley Fiber Center have limited availability to ensure a vibrant learning environment for all participants.

 Beginning Weaving with Leslie Fesperman

-With the intention of functioning as an ‘on ramp’ to the craft of weaving, this introductory course offers new students of the craft the opportunity to begin their study.
-Through weaving a rayon scarf, this course offers the beginning weaver an introduction to a four-harness loom.
-Students will learn vital weaving skills including reading a draft, planning projects, preparing the loom, and weaving.
+With the intention of functioning as an ‘on ramp’ to the craft of weaving, this introductory course offers new students the opportunity to begin their study.
+Through weaving a rayon scarf, the beginning weaver will be introduced to the four-harness loom while learning vital weaving skills including reading a draft, planning projects, preparing the loom, and weaving.

 $225.00 USD; includes lunch, materials and continued learning tools